paircolumbus/paircolumbus.github.io/pages/challenges.md

 ##How to submit challenges via GitHub

-If you don't have Git or Ruby installed on your computer, please [start here](https://github.com/paircolumbus/Welcome/blob/master/GettingStarted.md).
-[Click here](https://github.com/paircolumbus/Welcome/blob/master/ChallengeGuide.md) to see our Challenge Guide.
+If you don't have Git or Ruby installed on your computer, please [start here](/getting_started/).

 ###Submitting Challenges for Review
 ![submitting challenges](http://i.imgur.com/6dZYqjx.gif)